 If I had a dollar for every time someone asked me about how certain brands got their name or asked for a suggestion on picking a name I could actually run IAMTHETREND full-time!
 Well being proactive I decided to contact a bunch of indie clothing companies to get the scoop on exactly how they picked their brand name and what the significance and story is behind it.

 I received answers from some of the biggest names in the indie clothing tee game such as Glamour Kills, Electric Zombie, Full Bleed and UGMONK as well as a bunch of up and comers.
 Sharpen your pencils and get ready to take some notes!
 You can also click on any clothing company name to go straight to their website!
+However, for the best silk pajamas for men visit this website and choose the ones you like the most.

 So how did you come up with your companies name and is there any significance or story behind it?